sichi46/pocket-counsel/docs/project-structure.md

 ## 📁 Overview

-Pocket Counsel is a monorepo built with **PNPM + Turborepo** for optimal build orchestration and dependency management.
+Pocket Counsel is a monorepo built with **NPM + Turborepo** for optimal build orchestration and dependency management.
 The project follows SOLID principles and separation of concerns for scalable architecture.

 ## 🏗️ Monorepo Architecture